Locksmith sitting with a homeowner at a kitchen table reviewing a written estimate

 Get a written estimate before work starts

 Ask two things on the phone: (1) What is your service call fee?
 (2) What is the rate for [the specific job]?
 Get both in writing via text or email before anyone arrives.
 The service call fee is a flat charge for showing up, separate from the job rate.
-Many scam operations quote only the job rate, then add a $150–$200 "service call" at the end.
+Many unreliable operators quote only the job rate, then add a $150–$200 "service call" at the end.
 A legitimate locksmith will confirm both upfront.

 Ask about non-destructive entry before drilling starts